ARMmbed/mbed-os-5-docs/docs/tools/new_tools_temp.md

     cmake --build cmake_build
     ```

-    This generates two files: BIN and HEX in the build output directory (`cmake_build` in this example).
+    This generates two files in the build output directory (`cmake_build` in this example): HEX and BIN. <!--find a place where we explain where HEX is useful and link to it-->.

 1. Drag and drop the generated file to your board.